top of page

 Read on for more on the astonishing history of the Hagia Sophia, along with some interesting facts, tips and information to know before you go.

-The incredible history of the Hagia Sophia
+The Incredible History of the Hagia Sophia

 The history of the Hagia Sophia is a fascinating and complex journey through various civilizations, religions, and cultural shifts.
 The Hagia Sophia was commissioned by Emperor Justinian I of the Byzantine Empire and completed in 537 CE.
 It was built on the site of two previous churches that had been destroyed.